codebase

 Applications: Analyzing and representing changes in texts over time

 Applications: Inductively identifying key themes, identifying "fingerprints" of authors or publications in a large longitudinal text data.
+Purposive sampling of papers based on theme rather than specific keywords.
 Measuring and representing similarity/dissimilarity/change over time (Good starting point for Lit Reviews).

 To cite this page for code or research methodology, please use:

-Bhardwaj, A. (2023) Code Library: Open-source data science tools for students and scholars. https://www.abhardwaj.net/code
+Bhardwaj, A. (2024) Codebase: Computational social science tools for students and scholars. https://www.anandb.net/code